Analyzing CCUR (CCUR) and Its Peers

 |58

-As a group, “Nondepository credit institutions” companies have a potential upside of 37.15%.
-Given CCUR’s rivals higher probable upside, analysts clearly believe CCUR has less favorable growth aspects than its rivals.
+As a group, “Nondepository credit institutions” companies have a potential upside of 28.62%.
+Given CCUR’s rivals higher possible upside, analysts plainly believe CCUR has less favorable growth aspects than its rivals.

 |CCUR